-One way to do this is to make sure you have a filling, nutritious breakfast when you wake up in the morning.
-That way, at lunchtime, you wouldn’t feel too hungry and can choose to eat simple salads and fruits, avoiding greasy, oil-laden take-out.
+One way to do this is to have a filling, nutritious breakfast when you wake up in the morning.
+That way, at lunchtime, you wouldn’t feel too hungry.
+As a result you can choose to eat simple salads and fruits, avoiding greasy, oil-laden take-out.

 Maybe even, give yourself a break and go out for a walk to the nearest good restaurant.

 If you like snacking during work, there’s no need to do away with the habit entirely.
 Simply replace all unhealthy food with healthier snacks like fruits, nuts or granola bars.
-Changing up these habits will leave you feeling fresh and energized, instead of slow and sluggish from all of that junk food.
+Changing up these habits will leave you feeling fresh and energized.

 It’s all too easy to forget about your hydration when you’re immersed in the daily stresses of your job.
-A healthy adult should drink 6 to 8 glasses of water a day or even more depending on your location and the nature of your work.
+A healthy adult should drink 6 to 8 glasses of water a day.
+You may drink more depending on your location and the nature of your work.
 Remember to drink water, even when you’re not feeling particularly thirsty.
 If you’re feeling thirsty, that means you are already dehydrated.

-As for coffee, it may seem impossible to many office goers to get through the day without their daily dose of caffeine.
-Here again, moderation is key and if you can, replace coffee with healthier alternatives like green tea, which has a moderate amount of caffeine and a huge amount of detoxifying agents which will rid your body of harmful toxins and keep you healthy and alert, without causing a caffeine crash later in the day.
-Make sure you don’t drink caffeine in the evenings because it might hamper your sleep later at night.
+As for coffee, it may seem impossible for many to get through the day without their daily dose of caffeine.
+Here again, moderation is key and if you can, replace coffee with healthier alternatives like green tea.
+Green tea has a moderate amount of caffeine and a huge amount of detoxifying agents.
+These will keep you alert w

-You may think that working non-stop is the ideal way to get your work done as fast as possible but research has shown that taking frequent breaks can lead to an actual increase in productivity, help you recharge your mind and make you more creative and better at your work.
-The ideal amount of time you should work at a stretch should not be more than 90 to 120 minutes, after which you should take a small break.
+You may think that working non-stop is the ideal way to get your work done as fast as possible.
+But research has shown that taking frequent breaks can lead to an actual increase in productivity.
+Breaks help you recharge your mind and make you more creative and better at your work.
+The ideal amount of time you should work at a stretch should not be more than 90 to 120 minutes.
+Post that, you should take a small break.

-Sitting stooped on the office chair at one spot for hours on end is immensely bad for your neck and spine and is also one of the leading causes of back pain later in your life. it’s important to get out of your chair every once in a while and go for a short walk.
-You can also try out certain desk exercises like chin retractions which provide support and relaxation to your neck and spine.
-For more exercises, check out this link
+Sitting stooped at one spot for hours on end is immensely bad for your neck and spine.
+And it is also one of the leading causes of back pain later in your life.
+It’s important to get out of your chair every once in a while and go for a short walk.
+You can also try out certain desk exercises like chin retractions, These provide support and relaxation to your neck and spine.
+For more such exercises, check out this list of desk exercises.

 As for your posture while seated, try to keep both of your feet flat on the floor at all times instead of crossing them.
 This simple practice will go a long way in keeping your lower back comfortable and stress-free.
 If possible, also try to invest in an ergonomic chair which provides support to the arch of your back.